 - Participating in phone banks, door-to-door or street canvassing, and other list-building activities.

 The shorter Summer fellowship is unpaid.
 Spring and Fall Fellows receive a stipend of $500.

 New England Fellows must either live or study in New England.
 Candidates in states with active carbon pricing campaigns (MA, RI, and VT) are especially encouraged to apply.

-Fellows will conduct their weekly work from their home or campus communities and will occasionally attend larger events in central locations that they help to organize.
+Fellows will conduct their weekly work from their home or campus communities, collaborate remotely by videoconference, and will occasionally attend larger events in central locations that they help to organize.

 The New England Field Coordinator, Eben Bein, will follow up with qualified candidates to set up a short interview.
 Questions concerning the Fellowship can be directed to him at firstname.lastname@example.org.